 The benefits of having a dog reach far and wide.
-They can be good for your mind, body, and spirit!
+They can be good for your mind, body, and spirit.
 In fact, research has shown that spending just 15 minutes playing with your pup can help you feel more relaxed.
-It also releases serotonin, improving your mood!
+It also releases serotonin, improving your mood.
 Research has also shown lower levels of blood pressure and cholesterol in dog owners.
 And, they’ve gotta walk, so you do, too!
 Having a dog helps owners stay active and get outside.

 Dogs understand you on a deep level

 Part puppy-intuition, part their incredible sense of smell, dogs can pick up on how you are feeling, making them sensitive to your needs.
-Dogs can smell 40-50 times more than humans, which enables them to identify the changing body chemistries of people who are sick, stressed, or even pregnant.
+Dogs can smell 40-50 times more than humans, which enables them to identify the changing body chemistry of people who are sick, stressed, or even pregnant.
 In many cases, dogs have been known to recognize cancer or cases of diabetes in their owners.